Minecraft-Society-UEA/society-discord-bot/README.md

 # 💡 Project Ideas

-- A basic website to advertise the server and provide verification instructions
+- A basic website to advertise the server and provide verification instructions maybe login in with discord then can link on there
-- A web admin dashboard (manage warnings/bans, view registered players, execute server/Discord actions from a button)
+- A web admin dashboard (manage warnings/bans, view registered players, execute server/Discord actions from a button) login with discord
 - Integration with an in-game economy system
 - Automatic backups of world files
 - Admin commands to reset or regenerate world files with new/random seeds (with automatic backup before reset)